aosabook/500lines/functionalDB/chapter.md

 * An item with *:find* as a key, and with a vector as a value.
 The vector defines which components of the selected datom should be projected into the results (like the 'SELECT' clause in an SQL query.)

-The description above is missing a crucial part, which is how to make different clauses sync on a value (i.e., make a join operation between them), and how to transmit values found at the *:where* part to be reported by the *:find* part.
+The description above omits a crucial requirement, which is how to make different clauses sync on a value (i.e., make a join operation between them), and how to structure the found values in the output (specified by the *:find* part.)

-These two kinds of agreements (between clauses and between *:where* and *:find* parts) are done using variables.

-A variable is any symbol that starts with *‘?’* (e.g., *?e* in the example above).
-The only exception to this definition is the "don't-care" variable and its symbol is *‘_’*  (underscore).
-To understand whether something is a variable or not we have our *variable?* predicate.
+We fulfill both of these requirements using _variables_, which are denoted with a leading *?* in their names.
+The only exception to this definition is the "don't-care" variable *‘_’*  (underscore).

+[TODO: I think we can omit this tangent on parsing and detecting variables.
+The section moves more smoothly without it.]
+To detect variables in our queries, we use the *variable?* predicate.

 ````clojure
 (defn variable?
    ([x] (variable? x true))
    ([x accept_?]
    (or (and accept_? (= x "_")) (= (first x) \?))))
 ````
-A common usage of a predicate is when it acts as an argument to *filter* (i.e., the predicate is a higher order function).
+Predicates are often used as an argument to *filter*.
 Since functions evaluate their arguments, it is not possible to implement the predicate as a function that receives the user entered symbol (as the evaluation of that symbol would fail).

-Instead, it is a function that receives a string (thus callers to it would need to "stringify" the symbols they wish to check).
-It may seem cleaner to implement this predicate as a macro that can receive the user entered symbol (as macros do not evaluate their arguments), however, Clojure does not allow macros to be used as a higher order functions.
+This should sound familiar, as we were confronted with this problem earlier when specifying a list of operations to be executed in *transact-on-db*.
+Our solution there was to use a macro.
+Unfortunately, that is not possible in this case, as Clojure does not permit macros to be used as a higher order functions.
+We are thus forced to use a less elegant solution, which is to force callers to "stringify" the symbols they wish to check before passing them to *variable?*.

-A clause in a query is composed of three predicates, the following table defines what can act as a predicate in our query language:
+A clause in a query is composed of three predicates.
+The following table defines what can act as a predicate in our query language:

 <table>
   <tr>